improvingworks/LifeSupport/wp-content/plugins/si-contact-form/readme.txt

  * Uses Open-source free PHP CAPTCHA library by www.phpcaptcha.org (customized version included)
  * Abstract background with multi colored, angled, and transparent text
  * Arched lines through text
- * Visual and Audible CAPTCHA
  * Refresh button to reload captcha if you cannot read it
  * CAPTCHA can be disabled in Options

 Requirements/Restrictions:
 -------------------------
  * Works with Wordpress 2.8+, WPMU, and BuddyPress (Wordpress 3.0+ is highly recommended)
- * PHP 4.3.9 or above with GD2 library support.
-(PHP5 is highly recommended)
+ * PHP5
  * PHP register_globals and safe_mode should be set to "Off".

 == Installation ==

-1. Upload the `si-contact-form` folder to the `/wp-content/plugins/` directory, or download through the `Plugins` menu in WordPress
+1. Install automatically through the `Plugins`, `Add New` menu in WordPress, or upload the `si-contact-form` folder to the `/wp-content/plugins/` directory.

 2. Activate the plugin through the `Plugins` menu in WordPress.
 Look for the Settings link to configure the Options.

-3. You must add the shortcode `[si-contact-form form='1']` in a Page(not a Post).
-That Page will become your Contact Form.
+3. Add the shortcode `[si-contact-form form='1']` in a Page, Post, or Text Widget.
 Here is how: Log into your blog admin dashboard.
 Click `Pages`, click `Add New`, add a title to your page, enter the shortcode `[si-contact-form form='1']` in the page, uncheck `Allow Comments`, click `Publish`.

 4. Test an email from your form.